hhmy27/hhmy27/README.md

 ### Hi, I'm hhmy👋

 - 🍻 Graduate student of 🇨🇳 [SUDA](https://www.suda.edu.cn/)
-- Working as an intern at Bytedance
+- Working as an intern at ByteDance